-Is Concentrated Fruit Juice a bad Choice for Wine Making?
+Is juice concentrate a bad choice for Wine Making?

-Wineries are allowed to add grape juice concentrate to their wine to boost alcohol content or to add residual sugar in the finished wine.
-Why would you use concentrated fruit juice in fruit wine making?
+Wineries are allowed to add bulk grape juice concentrate for wine making.
+They may add the juice concentrate to their wine to boost alcohol content or to add residual sugar in the finished wine.
+Why would you use fruit juice concentrate in fruit wine making?

 There are different kinds of fruit sources out there that you can use for wine making:

 - Fresh fruits: you would expect superior quality.
 But this is not always the case.
 Fresh fruits contain enzymes which could lead to browning reactions and the fruits need to be washed and processed.
 The whole processing can be very exhaustive.
 It depends on the fruits and your machinery.
 Think of apples, plums/cherries, soft berries, pineapples, pomegranates, citrus fruits and bananas – all need to be processed differently and with different machinery.
 Making fruitwine from fresh fruits is very complex.

 The shelf life of fresh berries for example is very short and they need to be harvested fast.
 There is always a possibility of higher microbiological activity because all fruits ripen in summer and autumn.

 Fresh fruit is the main option for farmers who want to produce their own beverage and who have the space, time and machinery to do it properly.
 Making fruitwine may not be the first choice for a farmer.
 The best fruits will be sold fresh, the next best made into jam and jelly, then juice, brandy and wine.
 Often they produce fruit and sell it to companies who are specialised in fruit-processing.